Directory » NGUYEN NGUYEN

 Assistant Professor

-Dr. Nguyen Nguyen (He/Him) is an Assistant Professor in the Counseling Psychology Doctoral Program.
-He earned his Ph.D. in Counseling Psychology from Texas Tech University, with a certification in Psychological Methods and Analysis, and completed his doctoral internship at the University of California, Berkeley, Counseling and Psychological Services (CAPS).
+Dr. Nguyen Nguyen, Ph.D., is an Assistant Professor in the Counseling Psychology Doctoral Program.
+He earned his Ph.D. in Counseling Psychology from Texas Tech University, with advanced training and certification in Psychological Methods and Analysis.
+He is also a Licensed Psychologist in the state of Texas.

 For more information about Dr. Nguyen’s projects, please visit the lab’s website: HealLab.net